The how's and why's of big data analytics

 Manufacturing industries create large volumes of data, but they have often failed to use this mass of potential intelligence.
 Yet, thanks to more affordable computational power and quickly advancing analytics opportunities, process manufacturers can make that data work, collecting information from various data sources and applying machine learning models and visualization programs to reveal new ways to optimize their processes from raw materials sourcing to the sale of finished products.

-Manufacturers now increase the operating time of critical assets, using big data to predict their failure.
+Using big data increases uptime of critical assets in production to predict their failure.
 Predictive maintenance methods collect historical data to get insights that are invisible with conventional techniques.
 Businesses can now define the factors that may cause a machine to break and observe input parameters in order to intervene before the breakage.
 At least, they are ready to replace it then, which minimizes downtime.
 Predictive maintenance usually decreases machine downtime by 40 percent and extends machine life by 30 percent.

 In insurance, more than 2/3 of insurers believe predictive analytics reduce issues and underwriting expenses, and more than a half say the data they got has helped boost sales and profits.
 Predictive analytics tools can now gather data from various sources – internal and external – to interpret and predict the behavior of insureds.
 Insurance companies collect data from telematics, agent and customer interactions, smart homes, and even social media to understand and manage their relationships, claims, and underwriting.